 - ✔[ THE MOST ACCURATE & SCIENTIFIC WATER TEST STRIPS] Hofun specializes in testing & measuring area for years and adopts the most reliable strips on our products to assure the accuracy of testing water quality.

-- ✔[ PERFECT VALUE FOR YOUR MONEY ] - Hofun water test kit is absolutely economic,which will last 6 months if tested 2 times per week.It’s also time-saving due to convenient operation.
+- ✔[ PERFECT VALUE FOR YOUR MONEY ] - Hofun water testing kits for drinking water is absolutely economic,which will last 6 months if tested 2 times per week.It’s also time-saving due to convenient operation.

 * As an Amazon Associate I earn from qualifying purchases.